VISmodding/VIS-DMG-2.0/README.md

 **WARNING** Don't do a bath of 15/30 minutes for the IPS board if tactiles are installed (keep them outside the IPA; otherwise, the glue that keep metal pieces will be dissolved and switches break).
 I solder the tactiles after the bath in IPA without using additional flux (I simply exploit the flux of the soldering tin).

-**SUGGESTED ITEMS**:

-  - 5v 2A USB-C charger with the 2A cable USB adapter (I suggest the right angle version) that can be purchased here [Link Aliexpress](https://www.aliexpress.com/item/4000285082506.html).

-  - If you decide to use the audio connector PCB you can buy the 2.0 mm pitch headers from here [Link Aliexpress](https://www.aliexpress.com/item/4000694199194.html).

-  - I suggest to use full silicone buttons from Kitsch-Bent as shown in this [short video](https://www.youtube.com/watch?v=DBGJTIemyE4&t=64s&ab_channel=V1sModding).

-  - Acrylic bars for the power LED (3mm) can be purchased here [Link Aliexpress](https://www.aliexpress.com/item/1005005626315979.html).

 **NOTE**: When you start to hear aliens coming from the speaker and the screen starts flashing, it means that you have to charge the battery.
 I have not disabled the CPU in this case to give you the time to attach the power supply without loosing the game in progress!!!

 ## RGB LEDs brightness